m-r-ham/mitchymaps/_posts/2024-06-30-mapping-the-MLB-with-Python.md

 ![Histogram of travel time distribution](https://github.com/m-r-ham/mitchymaps.github.io/blob/657ace14fa61eb238d1a5bd3a9c59915aac5b7f8/projects/mlb-analysis/outputs/travel_time_distribution.png)

-We know that in rural areas, however, straight-line distances can be misleading.
-Given the geography of highway networks, accessibility to a trauma center is mediated through accessibility to that road network."
+We know that in many areas, however, straight-line distances can be misleading.
 Let's look at drive time in addition to distance to get a better sense of which Census tracts are "close" to MLB stadiums.

 ### Drive time analysis: Truist Park
 We can connect to Mapbox’s navigation services with the routingpy package, an interface to several hosted navigation APIs.
 This allows us to calculate drive time for our dataset.
 The Mapbox API has a meaningful free tier, but there are thousands of Census tracts and 30 MLB stadiums, so we would have spent $1,000+ on this analysis had we calculated drive time for every stadium.
 Therefore, I focused on Truist Park in Atlanta for the remaining analysis.